Run process

 arun_process(*paths: Union[Path, str], target: Union[str, Callable[..., Any]], args: Tuple[Any, ...] = (), kwargs: Optional[Dict[str, Any]] = None, target_type: Literal['function', 'command', 'auto'] = 'auto', callback: Optional[Callable[[Set[FileChange]], Any]] = None, watch_filter: Optional[Callable[[Change, str], bool]] = DefaultFilter(), grace_period: float = 0, debounce: int = 1600, step: int = 50, debug: Optional[bool] = None, recursive: bool = True, ignore_permission_denied: bool = False) -> int

-, all arguments match those of run_process
+Async equivalent of run_process, all arguments match those of run_process except

-which can be a coroutine.
+callback which can be a coroutine.

 Starting and stopping the process and watching for changes is done in a separate thread.

-so these errors need to be caught separately, see below.
+cannot be caught and suppressed in awatch so these errors need to be caught separately, see below.

 import asyncio